-Canvas & My.
-Dunwoody
+Canvas & My.Dunwoody

 Dunwoody's official learning management system (LMS) is Canvas, and you can access it through LaunchPad.
-Canvas is your primary classroom tool for your instructor to share content and documents.
+Canvas is your primary classroom tool for your instructor to publish course curriculum and required electronic documents.

 My.Dunwoody is an online portal of student information and resources.
 Available through LaunchPad, the portal provides links to check grades, schedule/registration, financial aid and account balance information, enrollment verifications to a variety of resources, opportunities, and notifications.